helinoguuz/ai-vscode-extension/README.md

 ### OpenAI-compatible profiles

 A custom profile can use the default OpenAI endpoint or another compatible base URL.
-DevMate sends provider keys to the backend only when the configured backend address is local.
+The extension sends provider keys to the backend only when the configured backend address is local.

 ### Ollama